-Parent receives a salary semi-monthly return or a W-2 form, and the parent is a wage earner.
-In the Earned Income Frequency drop-down box, click on Semi-monthly.
+Parent receives a salary bi-weekly return or a W-2 form, and the parent is a wage earner.
+In the Earned Income Frequency drop-down box, click on Bi-weekly.
+In the Wages/Salary field, enter amount earned every two weeks.
+Parent receives a salary semi-monthly In the Earned Income Frequency drop-down box, click on Semi-monthly.
 In the Wages/Salary field, enter amount earned twice a month.
 You only have information from a tax In the Earned Income Frequency drop-down box, click on Annual.
 In the Wages/Salary field, enter the amount that appears on line 7 of the tax return, or Box 3 of the W-2 Parent earns minimum wage In the Earned Income Frequency drop-down box, click on Minimum Wage (\$/Hour).
 In the Hours/Week field, enter the average hours worked per week.
 In the Minimum Wage drop-down box, select the minimum wage that applies to the parent Parent's paycheck varies between pay periods because the parent works irregular hours or overtime.
 Using the Amount Year-to-Date field will average the income amounts over the period of time you enter into the Start Date and End Date fields.
 In the Earned Income Frequency drop-down box, click on Year-to-Date.
 In the Amount Year-to-Date field, enter the amount of wages the parent was paid.
 In the Start Date field, enter the date of the first day of the first period you are including in the calculation.
 In the End Date field, enter the last day of the last pay period you are including in the calculation.